Sitting an exam can be stressful. Find out how to prepare on the day, manage your time in the exam and cope with nerves.

 Academic integrity

-• During your online exam, it’s very important to follow these values.
+- During your online exam, it’s very important to follow these values.
 You can do this by observing the University’s academic integrity principles and standards.
-See the University’s information on academic integrity.
+See the University’s advice for students on academic integrity in exams.

 During the exam